oscarpolanco/node_react_fullstack/sections_text/README.md

   `const keys = require("../config/keys");`
 - Now create a `class` call `Mailer` that extend from `helper.mail` `class Mailer extends helper.Mail {}`
-- Then we need to create a `costructor` that is the first function that is gonna be call when a new instance of the `Mailer` class is created
+- Then we need to create a `constructor` that is the first function that is gonna be called when a new instance of the `Mailer` class is created

   ```js
   class Mailer extends helper.Mail {